How To Generate An .SRT File For Any Video (Automatically)

 If you know what an .SRT file is and need them on a regular basis, then you are probably going to be excited about our announcement.
-You should skip this next paragraph 👇.
+You can skip this next paragraph 👇

 If you do know what an .SRT file is, you know they are a HUGE pain to obtain.
 Given that Zubtitle is already transcribing every video that is uploaded automatically, it was a natural extension for us to make Zubtitle easily provide a .SRT transcription file for each video that is processed.
 We are excited to announce that Zubtitle is now one of the easiest ways to generate an .SRT file for a video.

 Keep in mind, Zubtitle will always generate an .SRT file AND a final video with open captions burned in.
 However, you do not have to download the video if you only need the .SRT file, or vice versa.

 New To Zubtitle?
 Here is How The Process Works: